Summer Festivals in London 2018: A month-by-month guide

 How much: Tickets from £59.50 for one day or £115 for 2 days

 Walthamstow Garden Party

-The Walthamstow Garden Party is a family friendly festival created by The Barbican, Create and Waltham Forest.
+Although it is not quite central, the Walthamstow Garden Party is one of the great family-friendly festivals near London, created by The Barbican, Waltham Forest and Create.
 You can expect live music, theatre, cinema, comedy, dance, culture, arts and much more.
 Soak up the sun and enjoy the music, food and community spirit of the Walthamstow Garden Party.